 Juliet Aiken, Ph.D.

 Dr. Aiken, the Program Director of the UMD IO MPS, received her Ph.D. in Industrial Organizational Psychology and a Certificate in Statistics in Measurement at the University of Maryland, College Park.
-Prior to her work at UMD, Dr. Aiken served as an internal statistical and methodological consultant at Georgetown Law Center, where she conducted research on the legal profession and taught professional skills and how to critique research to JD, LLM, and SJD students.
-She is also the owner and sole proprietor of Statistics in Practice, LLC.
-Through Statistics in Practice, Dr. Aiken has consulted for companies and researchers on statistical analysis, promotion, networks, mentoring, and adverse impact, among other topics.
-In addition to providing statistical training and conducting analyses, Dr. Aiken also collaborates with her clients to design, launch, and evaluate workplace initiatives such as mentoring groups.
+Prior to her work at UMD, Aiken served as an internal statistical and methodological consultant at Georgetown Law Center, where she conducted research on the legal profession and taught professional skills and how to critique research to JD, LLM, and SJD students.
+She also consults, coaches, and is an expert witness.
 Her work focuses on leveraging statistics to promote diversity in organizations, improve talent development, and enable organizational change.
+Aiken is passionate about opening doors for people, helping people become their best, most authentic selves and for connecting people who can help each other.
+She is especially enthusiastic about creating opportunities for people from diverse or non-traditional backgrounds.

 Ken Yusko, Ph.D.